-The LaRonde mine received an infraction notice in 2014 for a tailings line puncture that occurred in December 2013.
-The affected area was immediately cleaned up and no further action is required.
 The Meadowbank mine was under investigation in 2014 by Environment Canada and Aboriginal Affairs and Northern Development Canada for a seepage event that occurred in 2013.
-The investigation process is still ongoing.
+Environment Canada charged the Company with two infractions under the Fisheries Act.
+The hearing in relation to these charges is expected in 2016.

-The Canadian Malartic mine has received 28 infractions in 2014, mostly related to noise, blasting fumes and overpressure, a decrease from the 41 infractions received in 2013.
-Action plans have been established to continue this reduction.
+The Canadian Malartic mine received 25 infractions in 2015, mostly related to noise, blasting fumes and overpressure, a decrease from the 33 infractions received in 2014.
+Action plans have been established to improve compliance.

-The Company's total liability for reclamation and closure cost obligations at December 31, 2014 was \$256.7 million and the Company's reclamation expense for the year ended December 31, 2014 were \$8.2 million.
+The Company's total liability for reclamation and closure cost obligations at December 31, 2015 was \$260 million and the Company's reclamation expenses for the year ended December 31, 2015 were \$0.6 million.
 For more information please see note 13 to the Annual Financial Statements.

-The Company's Environmental Policy is available on the Company's website at www.agnicoeagle.com.
+The Company's Environmental Policy is available on the Company's website at www.agnicoeagle.com .